guifel/nocust-client-doc/README.md

 # Getting Started

+#### TLDR;

+Download [this HTML/JS zip file](http://liquidity.network/media/liquidity_browser_app.zip), extract, and launch index.html in your browser.
+It will automagically register two new wallets with a NOCUST hub, and make a transfer among them 😮.

+## Intro

 Liquidity Network's underlying technology are NOCUST commit-chains, a layer 2 solution to scale blockchains such as Ethereum and it works today on the mainet!

 A commit-chain is a *chain of commits* ⛓️, that means that NOCUST is committing regularly, every *round*, a commit of the commit-chain to the parent Ethereum chain.
 The commit-chain is run by a **non-custodial hub**, or operator, and clients communicate with the hub.